 While having a dedicated, completely organized, homeschool space might be the ideal the reality is most families do not homeschool that way.
 Instead, homeschooling moms carve out small niches within the home, gather some shelves, or tables and a place to store things.
 Then, homeschooling happens all over the house.
 It might be reading on the couch, math on the floor, history in the car on the way to a doctor’s appointment, and science at the kitchen sink or in the backyard.
 Homeschooling happens everywhere.

 But how do you create a workable homeschool space within the footprint of your home?

-Ideas Organizing for Maximizing your Homeschool Spaces
+Homeschool Organization Ideas for Maximizing All of Your Homeschool Spaces

 Homeschooling in the Dining Room or Kitchen